4D limit of melting crystal model and its integrable structure: Introduction

-As a byproduct of this prescription of 4D limit, we shall show that $Z_{\frD}(\bsT)$ satisfies a set of Fay-type bilinear equations.
-These bilinear equations are known to characterize tau functions of the KP hierarchy \cite{AvM92,SS83,TT95}.
+As a byproduct of this prescription of 4D limit, we can show that $Z_{\frD}(\bsT)$ satisfies a set of Fay-type bilinear equations.
+These bilinear equations characterize all tau functions of the KP hierarchy \cite{AvM92,SS83,TT95}.
 This implies that $Z_{\frD}(\bsT)$, too, is a tau function of the KP hierarchy.
-By a similar characterization of tau functions of the Toda hierarchy \cite{Takasaki07,Teo06}, one can deduce that $Z_{\frD}(\bsT,s)$ is a tau function of the 1D Toda hierarchy.
-Let us recall once again that $Z_{\frD}(\bsT,s)$ is a generating function of all-genus Gromov-Witten invariants of $\CC\PP^1$ \cite{LMN03,OP02}.
-The well known fact, referred to as the Toda conjecture, on Gromov-Witten theory of $\CC\PP^1$ \cite{DZ04,Getzler01,Milanov06,Pandharipande02} can be thus explained in a different perspective.
+Moreover, by a similar characterization of tau functions of the Toda hierarchy \cite{Takasaki07,Teo06}, we can deduce that $Z_{\frD}(\bsT,s)$ is a tau function of the 1D Toda hierarchy.
+Actually, these functions are known as generating functions of all-genus Gromov-Witten invariants of $\CC\PP^1$ \cite{LMN03,OP02}.
+The Toda conjecture on Gromov-Witten theory of $\CC\PP^1$ \cite{DZ04,Getzler01,Milanov06,Pandharipande02} can be thus explained in a different perspective.

 This paper is organized as follows.
 Section 2 is a brief review of the melting crystal model.
 Combinatorial and fermionic expressions of the deformed partition function $Z(\bst)$ are introduced.
 The fermionic expression is further converted to a form that fits into the method of our work on quantum mirror curves of topological string theory \cite{TN16}.
 Section 3 presents the quantum spectral curve of the melting crystal model.
 The single-variate specialization $Z(x)$ of $Z(\bst)$ is introduced, and shown to satisfy a $q$-difference equation representing the quantum spectral curve.
 The computations are mostly parallel to the case of topological string theory.
 Section 4 deals with the issue of 4D limit.
 The $R$-dependent transformations $x = x(X,R)$ and $\bst = \bst(\bsT,R)$ are introduced, and $Z(x(X,R))$ and $Z(\bst(\bsT,R))$ are shown to converge as $R \to 0$.
 The functions $Z_{\frD}(X)$ and $Z_{\frD}(\bsT)$ obtained in this limit are computed explicitly.
 The difference equation for $Z_{\frD}(X)$ is derived, and confirmed to agree with the result of Dunin-Barkowski et al. \cite{DBMNPS13}.
 Section 5 is devoted to Fay-type bilinear equations.
 A three-term bilinear equation plays a central role here.
 The bilinear equation for $Z(\bst)$ is shown to turn into a similar bilinear equation for $Z_{\frD}(\bsT)$ as $R \to 0$.
-The detail of consideration on $Z(\bst,s)$ and $Z_{\frD}(\bsT,s)$ is omitted.
+The corresponding results for $Z(\bst,s)$ and $Z_{\frD}(\bsT,s)$ are presented in Appendix.
 Section 6 concludes this paper.